0devco/crabs/docs/readme.md

 You may also pass a second argument to set the key of the prepended item:

 > Pro tip: Order of properties in objects is not guaranteed in JavaScript; When calling prepend with a key, the Collection uses the underlying ``put`` method behind the scenes.
-This is only supported so that collect.js have the same api as Laravel Collections.
+This is only supported so that crabs have the same api as Laravel Collections.

 ```js
 const collection = crabs({